sijingliu/sijingliu.github.io/_pages/research.md

 * Dual-wind discontinuous Galerkin methods for convection-dominated problems.
   * Dual-wind discontinuous Galerkin (DWDG) methods are new discontinuous Galerkin (DG) methods that are derived from a DG differential calculus framework.
 This framework recovers existing DG methods and also advises construction of new DG methods.

-* BDDC preconditioner with Hybridizable discontinuous Galerkin methods (HDG) for optimal control problems
+* Physics-informed neural networks for optimal control problems with convection-dominated state equations.